-Alex Chubaty is a postdoctoral researcher developing landscape models of insect dispersal and forest disturbance.
-He completed his PhD program at SFU, examining the population-level effects of energy and time constraints on individual behaviour.
+Alex Chubaty is a postdoctoral researcher developing landscape-level models of insect dispersal and forest disturbance.
+He completed his PhD in Biological Sciences at SFU, examining the population-level effects of energy and time constraints on individual behaviour.

 In addition to research, I have actively pursued many teaching opportunities and pride myself on adapting my teaching style to best suit my students' abilities and learning styles.
 I place strong emphasis on understanding and communicating concepts as opposed to rote memorization of details, while encouraging students' questions and active participation.